How to free up storage space on Android

 Products used in this guide

 First thing's first, we should take a look at how much space is left on your phone.
-It's a good idea to go through and clean stuff up every now and then regardless of how much space you have, but if you still have ample room to go, there's no sense in going overboard.
+It's a good idea to go through and clean stuff up every now and then regardless of how much space you have, but if you still have a lot of room to go, there's no sense in going overboard.

 - Open the Settings on your phone.

-At the very top of the page, you'll see how many gigabytes of storage you've used, along with a percentage to better put things in perspective.
+At the very top of the page, you'll see how many gigabytes of storage you've used, along with a percentage to put things in perspective better.
+Although devices like the Pixel 4a offer 64GB of storage out of the box, you can fill that up astonishingly quickly.

 Delete app data and files

 Now that you're at the Storage page, it's time to start taking action.
-The first thing we're going to recommend you do is to delete app data and files.
+The first thing we're going to suggest you do is to delete app data and files.

 Everything is broken up into handy categories, including: